Sage/carbon/rfcs/README.md

 Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the Carbon repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.
+Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the Carbon core team has agreed to it in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is